jubaan/m__advanced-building-blocks__enumerable-methods/README.md

-# Project Name
+# Project 2: Enumerable Methods

-> One paragraph statement about the project.
+> The Enumerable mixin provides collection classes with several traversal and searching methods, and with the ability to sort.
+The class must provide a method each, which yields successive members of the collection.

 ![screenshot](./app_screenshot.png)